jeremygustine/guitar-tuner-post/post.md

 - Harmonic: A harmonic is an integer multiple of the fundamental frequency.
 A vibrating guitar string will produce the fundamental frequencies as well as numerous harmonics (double the fundamental frequency, triple the fundamental frequency, etc).

 Goals/Limitations (better work for this):
-We are not interested in distinguishing between various octaves.
+- We are not interested in distinguishing between various octaves.
 It will be sufficient for us to identify an E note, for an example, rather than knowing if a note is E2 or E3.
+- We want to build a real-time guitar tuner that picks up sound through a microphone.

 ## Zero crossing